Triskele37/ffxiv-completionist/documentation/Feature Todo.md

-double check known diffs for quests (lots of weirdness with class/job) dafuq is going on with q69620 verify cache deletes when told
+double check known diffs for quests (lots of weirdness with class/job) dafuq is going on with q69620 verify cache deletes when told move save data from old housing structure to new

 ------------------------------------------------------------------ Upcoming ToDo
 **Add**